 Treatment of tonsillitis

-If the tonsillitis is caused by a virus or bacteria, the immune system will likely clear the infection within a few days.
+If a virus or bacteria causes tonsillitis, the immune system will likely clear the infection within a few days.

 Be sure to eat and drink fluids, even if swallowing is painful.
 Poor diet and dehydration can worsen symptoms, also causing headaches and fatigue.

 Because viruses cause most attacks of tonsillitis, most treatment is aimed at helping to relieve symptoms such as pain and fever.